the-turing-way/the-turing-way/book/website/communication/blogs/blogs-personal-stories.md

 ## 6. Do you have any tips on things to avoid?

 Don't fall into the "X step simple formula for bloggers" which is optimized to create short content with lots of clicks.
-There are lots of types of "real" blogs there that do not do this, and which have dedicated readers.
+There are lots of types of "real" blogs that do not do this, and which have dedicated readers.

 ## 7. Where do you see your blog going in the future?